 ~ Use left justified paragraphing without indentation

-~ Use an even smaller dimension for line spacing between paragraphs
+~ Use a smaller dimension for line spacing between paragraphs

 Further discussion of art is available at the following blogs: